Holographic dark energy in a coasting cosmology: Theoretical model

 However, the total energy density $\rho_{tot} \propto a^{-2}$ in coasting cosmology.
 Thus, the dark energy density and the matter energy density have same exponential relationship with the scale factor $a$ as

+It is worth emphasizing that the exponential scaling of the energy densities in Eqs.~(\ref{eternal coasting dark energy density})-(\ref{eternal coasting matter energy density}) does not arise from an ad hoc identification of the holographic cutoff with the scale factor.
+In standard holographic dark energy models, directly assuming $L \propto a$ is generally considered physically unjustified.
+Instead, in the coasting cosmology considered here, the Hubble radius naturally scales as $H^{-1} \propto a$, which leads to the observed scaling behavior when choosing the Hubble horizon as the infrared cutoff ($L = H^{-1}$).
+Therefore, the exponential behavior of $\rho_{\Lambda}$ and $\rho_m$ follows directly from the properties of the coasting background and does not introduce any internal inconsistency in the model.
 Therefore, we can conclude that the coasting cosmology dominated by standard holographic dark energy has features similar to the quantum coasting cosmology model, with the ratio of matter density to dark energy density being constant.

-We are more focused on the cosmology with classical features, namely that the matter energy density $\rho_{m} \propto a^{-3}$, so we attempt to use Tsallis black hole entropy instead of Bekenstein black hole entropy to constrain the system.
-Tsallis proposed a modified black hole entropy as\cite{Tsallis}: